-IMP ORTANT : PLEASE REAL THE F FOLLOWING NOTES BEI FORE E COMPLETING THIS FORM: 1.
-This form must be completed for ALL changes involving degree program requirements/procedures.
+IMP ORTANT PLEASI EREAD THE F OLLOWING NOTES BEF FORE COMPLETING THIS FORM: I. This form must be completed for ALL changes involving degree program requirements/procedures.
 All sections of this form must be completed.
 2. An electronic version of this form (must be in MS WORD not PDF) should be emailed to the Assistant Secretary, School of Graduate Studies (cbryce@mcmaster.ca).
-3. A representative from the department is required to attend the Faculty Curriculum and Policy Committee meeting during which this recommendation for change in graduate curriculum will be discussed.
-DEPARTMENT Walter G G. Booth School of Engineering Practice NAME OF PROGRAM a PLAN ROGRAM and Engineering Design DEGREE Master of Engineering Design NATURE OF RECOMMENDATION (PLEASE CHECK APPROPRIATE BOX) Is this change a result of an IQAP review? □ Yes ⊠ No CREATION OF NEW MILESTONE □ CHANGE IN ADMISSION REQUIREMENTS CHANGE IN COMPREHENSIVE EXAMINATION PROCEDURE CHANGE IN COURSE REQUIREMENTS х CHANGE IN THE DESCRIPTION OF A SECTION IN THE GRADUATE CALENDAR • EXPLAIN: Update admission requirements to meet current admission OTHER CHANGES EXF PLAIN:
+A representative from the department is required to attend the Faculty Curriculum and Policy Committee meeting during which this recommendation for change in graduate curriculum will be discussed.
+DEPARTMEN NT W Booth School of Engir neering Practice and Tec chnology NAME OF PROGRAM and PLAN Master of Engir neering g in Manufacturing Eng gineering (MEME) DEGREE M.Eng NATURE OF RECOMMENDATION (PLEASE CHECK APPROPRIATE BOX) Is this change a result of an IQAP review? □ Yes □ No CREATION OF NEW MILESTONE □ CHANGE IN ADMISSION REQUIREMENTS C E IN EHENSIVE ATION PROCEDURE CHANGE IN COURSE REQUIREMENTS CHANGE IN THE DESCRIPTION OF A SECTION IN THE GRADUATE CALENDAR x EXPLAIN: Allow listed 600-level co ourses as advanced credit in MED OTHER CHANGES EXP LAIN: